teragramgius/GherryPlus/docs/designproposal.md

 **Structural Metadata:**
 Structural metadata refers to information about the organization and structure of the app, such as hierarchy, document position, relationships between content elements, and navigation.
-For your app, the structural metadata could include:
+The structural metadata will include:

 1. Hierarchy: A top-level structure that organizes the app's content and features into categories and subcategories.
 For example, main sections like Medication Management, Cognitive Exercises, Social Connection, and Resources.
 2. Document position: The location of specific content elements within the app, such as articles, videos, or cognitive exercises.